15-Minute Guide

 "Show me stable, low-churn utility functions" | Reranking by code quality signals |

 Standard semantic search is already powerful.
-But TeaRAGs can go further — enriching every code chunk with 19 git-derived quality signals: who wrote it, how often it changes, its bug-fix rate, associated tickets, and more.
+TeaRAGs goes further — enriching every code chunk with 20+ quality signals: who wrote it, how often it changes, its bug-fix rate, associated tickets, structural imports, documentation weight, and more.

-Now you can ask questions that no regular code search can answer:
+You can immediately ask questions that no regular code search can answer:

 Find high-churn code that keeps getting fixed — the danger zones